 A Day in the Life of an Año Field Biologist

 We didn’t run out of gas this afternoon, but we were dangerously close… We miraculously MADE IT all the way to Año Nuevo and back in the pouring rain without running out of gas.
 So as far as I’m concerned, the day was a success.
-Pro Tips: 1.
-Always be sure to check the gas gauge in your lab truck 2.
-Always bring rain gear.
-Despite being muddy and soggy, we went out in search…
+Pro Tips:1.
+Always be sure to check the gas gauge…Continue Reading A Day in the Life of an Año Field Biologist

 Gearing up for a Winter with elephant seals

 I had never thought about how large elephant seals really are until I was standing next to a sleeping bull elephant seal for the first time, feeling exceptionally small.
-I have been going to Año Nuevo with the Costa Lab since April 2016 as a fortunate participant in the field course BIOE 128L, yet I had never encountered a full-grown male elephant seal until recently.
-The males had departed the breeding ground by the time…
+I have been going to Año Nuevo with the Costa Lab since April 2016 as a fortunate participant in the field course BIOE 128L, yet I…Continue Reading Gearing up for a Winter with elephant seals

 Elephant Seal Research Through the Eyes of a New Undergraduate Volunteer

 As an incoming transfer student to UC Santa Cruz from inland Southern California, being able to assist with the elephant seal research conducted by the Costa Lab is an extraordinary opportunity.
-Last week, I had my first day out in the field with the seals; the incredible beauty of watching the sunrise while juveniles played in the waves and sparred each other was also my first introduction to Ano Nuevo State Park .
-So far this…
+Last week, I had my first day out in the field with the seals; the incredible beauty of watching the sunrise while juveniles played in…Continue Reading Elephant Seal Research Through the Eyes of a New Undergraduate Volunteer

 A Long Migration